Ziwe Fumudoh: 2020–2021: Ziwe on Showtime

 In October 2020, the first season of Ziwe, Fumudoh's variety show on Showtime, was announced.

+The first six-episode season launched in May and ran through June 13.
 Its six episodes featured sketches, musical numbers, and interviews with celebrity guests including Fran Lebowitz, Bowen Yang, Phoebe Bridgers, Julio Torres, and Stacey Abrams.
-Fumudoh served as host, writer, and producer, and she worked with costume designer Pamela Shepard-Hill on clothing.
+Fumudoh served as host, writer, and producer, and she worked with costume designer Pamela Shepard-Hill.

+Critical Reception: Unlike late night comedy shows that shy away from challenging topics or awkward dialogue, Ziwe intentionally turned the format on its head by asking intentionally provocative questions that brought to light social and political issues.
+Critics applauded the refreshing twist, especially highlighting the one-on-one interviews, particularly when the guests were able to laugh at their own expense or fully sidestep the 'gotcha' interview questions by countering with questions of their own.
+However, some members of the critical community felt the show fell short in its attempted expansion to sketches beyond the gotcha style interviews.